Do you fancy working for yourself? Understanding capital will be essential.

-Lots of us initially study accountancy with a view to being our own boss and doing our own bookkeeping.
+Lots of us who study accountancy intend to become our own boss someday, or simply do our own bookkeeping.
 Understanding the concept of capital and what it means for a sole trader is vital for both the would-be self-employed and aspiring accounting professionals who compile their accounts.

 Before we start I’m going to refer you back to some previous study tips on balancing a trial balance, as they cover fundamental points on the relationships between account categories and how they relate to financial statements.
 We need to understand these basics as they are building blocks of accounting theory and systems.

 Let’s start with a definition of capital.
-What we are talking about is the amount that a business, at any time, owes its owner(s). *
+What we’re talking about is the amount that a business, at any time, owes its owner(s).*

 To fully understand this definition though, we also need to know about underpinning accounting concepts:

 - Dual effect – every business transaction will have two effects which are both equal and opposite, and therefore balancing.

 - Separate entity – the owner of a business, and their personal affairs, are regarded as separate and different to the business.